 Supported by Women in Media and the National Press Club of Australia.

-For the fifth year, Women in Media Australia, in partnership with the National Press Club of Australia, is calling for entries for the country’s preeminent award for up-and-coming regional reporters.
+For the sixth year, Women in Media Australia, in partnership with the National Press Club of Australia, is calling for entries for the country’s pre-eminent award for up-and-coming regional reporters.

 THE AWARD INCLUDES:

 Attend a National Press Club lunch and ask a question

 Mentorship from the members of the Women in Media Canberra committee

 The winner will spend time in a variety of Canberra and Press Gallery newsrooms during the week

 This award seeks to foster commitment and passion for journalism among young women practitioners in rural and regional Australia.

 Caroline Jones and 2020 award recipient Elly Bradfield.
 Photo: Supplied.